davidhuk/david-harris-mp2/README.md

 - [JavaScript:](https://en.wikipedia.org/wiki/JavaScript) This project uses JavaScript to modify the HTML & CSS to allow the user to interact with and play the memory-based game.

 ### Frameworks, Libraries & programs Used
+- [Bootstrap 4.5.3:](https://en.wikipedia.org/wiki/Bootstrap_(front-end_framework)) Bootstrap framework assists with a mobile first fully responsive website.
-- [Google Fonts:](https://fonts.google.com/) Google Fonts were used to import the '' font into the style.CSS file which is used on all pages throughout the project.
+- [Google Fonts:](https://fonts.google.com/) Google Fonts were used to import the "Gloria Hallelujah" font into the style.CSS file which is used on all pages throughout the project.
 - [Font Awesome:](https://fontawesome.com/) Font Awesome was used on all pages throughout the website to add icons for aesthetic and UX purposes.
 - [Git:](https://git-scm.com/) Git was used for version control by utilizing the GitPod terminal to commit to Git and Push to GitHub.
 - [GitHub:](https://github.com/) GitHub is used to store the projects code after being pushed from Git.